Mureulos/Mureulos/README.md

 - 👨🏾‍🎓 Systems development technician graduated from Etec de Itaquera I

-- 🔭 Currently working in a technology company as a young apprentice
+- 🔭 Currently working in a technology company as a assistant developer

 - 🌱 At the moment I'm studying Web development, focusing on Angular, C# and SQL Server